status-im/help.status.im/docs/en/status-communities/vote-to-feature-a-status-community.md

 ## Step 4: Verify the vote {: #verify-the-vote}

-After voting, a 2-day verification period begins to identify valid votes.
-If no one verifies the vote, only the first vote of this round is counted.
+After voting, a two-day verification period begins for identifying valid votes.
+If no one verifies the vote within this period, only the first vote of this round is counted.

 1. From the top navigation of the dApp, select **Directory**.
 1. Select **Verify Weekly Featured**.